You may also like

 Ingredients and tools:

-Purple sea moss gets its darker colour from naturally occurring red‑algae pigments, primarily phycoerythrin, which is common in red seaweeds.
-Colour intensity can also depend on the amount of light exposure and the types of drying that are used, for instance, purple sea moss is usually shade-dried to keep its natural colouring.
+Purple sea moss gets its darker colour from naturally occurring red-algae pigments, primarily phycoerythrin, which is common in red seaweeds.
+Colour intensity can also depend on light exposure and drying methods; purple sea moss is often shade-dried to preserve its natural colouring.

 Step 1: Rinse Your Raw Purple Sea Moss